Save up to 40% per cabin when booking by July 31, 2019, and pay in full at the time of booking.

-The Anakonda Amazon River Cruise is the only luxury ship in the Ecuadorian Amazon Rainforest.
+About the vessel: The Anakonda Amazon River Cruise is the only luxury ship in the Ecuadorian Amazon Rainforest.
 Its eighteen suites feature ample sitting areas, large and comfortable beds.
-The vessel comes complete with an expansive observation deck, outdoor Jacuzzi and an al fresco lounge, ideal for cocktails, relaxation, reading or simply enjoying the spectacular view.
-The vessel also features 3 canoes for guest transportation to land excursions and activities and 10 kayaks, as well as hammocks, naturalist tour leaders and a travel concierge, who will go out of his way to personalize your experience.
+It has a large observation deck and outdoor Jacuzzi.
+The al fresco lounge is ideal for cocktails, relaxation, reading or simply enjoying the spectacular view.
+There are three canoes and ten kayaks available for land excursions and activities.

 After boarding the M/V Anakonda, you will continue navigating downstream.
 You will have their first opportunities to enjoy the exciting features of the cruise ship: the spacious social areas, comfortable suites, and an observation deck that offers spectacular views.
 An evening walk is organised after sunset; it gives you the opportunity to discover the forest’s nocturnal activity and listen to the incessant sounds of nature.